arph226/BAE305-SP25-Lab2/README.md

 Discussion Question 4: Using circuit analysis, calculate RTH, IN, and VTH, and compare them with the measured values.
 Are the calculated values in agreement with the measured values?

+As seen in the Thevenin-Norton Equivalents table above, the calculated values for RTH and IN are very similar.
+The Vth calculated value is 2V off from the measured value, which could be the result of tolerance variations in resistors, power supply variations or wiring losses from solder joints.

 # Conclusion

 In summary, this lab aimed to